Five Powerful Ways Abusive Narcissists Get Inside Your Head by Shahida Arabi

 People who meet the criteria for Narcissistic Personality Disorder or those who have traits of Antisocial Personality Disorder can operate in extremely manipulative ways within the context of intimate relationships due to their deceitfulness, lack of empathy and their tendency to be interpersonally exploitative.
 Although I will be focusing on narcissistic abusers in this post, due to the overlap of symptoms in these two disorders, this post can potentially apply to interactions with those who have ASPD to an extent.

 It’s important in any kind of relationship that we learn to identify the red flags when interacting with people who display malignant narcissism and/or antisocial traits, so we can better protect ourselves from exploitation and abuse, set boundaries, and make informed decisions about who we keep in our lives.
 Understanding the nature of these narcissistic abuse and how it affects us has an enormous impact on our ability to engage in self-care and own our agency and power.

-Watch out for the following covert manipulation tactics when you’re dating someone or in a relationship.
+Watch out for covert manipulation tactics when you’re dating someone or in a relationship.

 1. The Idealization-Devaluation-Discard Phase

 Narcissists and those with antisocial traits tend to subject romantic partners through three phases within a relationship.

 The idealization phase (which often happens most strongly during the early stages of dating or a relationship) consists of putting you on a pedestal, making you the center of his/her world, being in contact with you frequently, and showering you with flattery and praise.
 You are convinced that the narcissist can’t live without you and that you’ve met your soulmate.
 This is the starting point of how narcissists get inside your head.